nack424/Image-Inpainting-for-Anime-Digital-Painting/README.md

   --world_size          Number of GPUs to do multi-GPUs training.
 Ignore this argument if use single GPU (default:1)

 Optional arguments:
-  --load_model          Folder contain saved model (Model must match --model name and folder should contain only one model) --save_model          Folder to save model
+  --load_model          Folder contain saved model (Model must match --model name and folder should contain only one model file)
+  --save_model          Folder to save model
 ```